 Fireside Book Club

-The Fireside Book Club meets in the Fireside Room on the second Friday of each month.
+The Fireside Book Club is starting again soon!
+Meetings will be held monthly on a Wednesday at 12 p.m.
 They enjoy a dessert and coffee followed by a book discussion for about an hour.

 The purpose of RCC Mission and Outreach program is to support missionaries and mission activities with time, talent, and financial support both locally and internationally.
 The committee also organizes congregational response to emergencies and natural disasters.
 Click here for information on our Christian Service Ministry.